Our water is too precious to use just once.

 Recycled water is continuously monitored and tested to ensure that its quality is appropriate and safe for specific permitted uses.
 Since EBMUD customers began using recycled water in 1990, there have been no documented negative health effects related to its use.

-Contact us before planning for recycled water
+Planning for recycled water

 EBMUD looks to partners in the community to help us meet our ambitious 2040 recycled water goal.
 However, not every project and development can be served by recycled water.
 Please contact EBMUD to discuss before requiring the use of recycled water in your planning document or project specifications.